Before I turned 27 this year, I managed to save more than $100,000 after working full-time for 3.5 years.

 2. Investing in stocks aka equities to ride on other company’s growth

 Of course, saving alone is not enough.
-If you’re an average Singaporean like I am, if you just rely on savings alone, it is really hard to save $100,000 after working for three years.
+If you’re an average Singaporean like I am, if you just rely on savings alone, it is really hard to achieve this goal.

 You need to complement it with investing.
 Out of the money I save each month, I would put around 70 percent into investments.
 The idea is to accelerate the growth of your savings.